Celia-Siijing/Python-Programming/README.md

 # Python-Programming
-Bootcamp Jedha
+## Bootcamp Jedha.
-Introduction to Git & Github, first step with git and github, I shared a some pieces of code and my Quiz, have fun!
+Introduction to Git & Github, first step with git and github, I shared a some of my notebooks and my Quiz, have fun!